JimzyLui/DevLeague-Modules/FrontEndFrameworks/React/README.md

 - Students should be able to **grok** what a "SPAs" is.

 #### React
-- Students should be able to **explain** "React," adn the types of projects it's useful for.
+- Students should be able to **explain** "React," and the types of projects it's useful for.

 #### React Components
 - Students should be able to **explain** "React Components."